Knowledge Sharing Sessions

 Delivering RampUp as a Cohesive ‘System’

-✔ Needs to bring the different aspects of Microsoft 365 into one place to act as the RampUp hone that participants can easily navigate without having to hunt through different areas of Microsoft 365.
+✔ Needs to bring the different aspects of Microsoft 365 into one place to act as the RampUp home that participants can easily navigate without having to hunt through different areas of Microsoft 365.

 Implementing using Teams and Microsoft 365

 Microsoft 365 had all the building blocks needed to plan, present, record and store the sessions.
 It was really just a case of combining them in a way that could be coherently delivered to the development team.
 Microsoft Teams is the perfect platform for doing exactly that.
 It allows us to bring together a group of people into a team for a common purpose.
-It also allows us to bring the tools that team needs to get the job done.
+It also allows us to bring the tools the team needs to get the job done.